The Business Analyst Blueprint® Certification Program

 The investment you are making in The Business Analyst Blueprint® certification program includes a comprehensive, instructor-supported training program at the end of which you can earn your Applied Certification in Business Analysis™.
 You will also have the professional credits you need to apply for the CBAP® in the future, should you wish to do so.

-If the timing doesn't work for the Fall 2022 session because, say, you’ve got a big window of vacation coming up and you won’t have access for a few weeks or more, be thinking about planning for the following session which will start in January 2023.
+If the timing doesn't work for the Spring 2023 session because, say, you’ve got a big window of vacation coming up and you won’t have access for a few weeks or more, be thinking about planning for the following session which will start in July 2023.

 We do provide samples of each technique we teach so you can see what the end product should look like, but we do not provide a case study sample for you to work through.
 When you join The Business Analyst Blueprint® certification program, you create your own case study and apply the course materials in your real-world work, even if you aren’t formally in a business analyst position.